NGC 55: Nearby galaxies and group information

-NGC 55 and the spiral galaxy NGC 300 have traditionally been identified as members of the Sculptor Group, a nearby group of galaxies in the constellation of the same name.
+NGC 55 and the spiral galaxy NGC 300 have traditionally been identified as members of the Sculptor Group or LGG 4, a nearby group of galaxies in the constellation of the same name.
 However, recent distance measurements indicate that the two galaxies actually lie in the foreground.

 It is likely that NGC 55 and NGC 300 form a gravitationally bound pair.

 Visual appearance

 The Webb Society Deep-Sky Observer's Handbook writes the following about NGC 55: "Nearly edge-on and appears asymmetrical with some signs of dust near the bulge, which is diffuse, broad and somewhat elongated with the south edge sharp; southeast of the bulge it is strongly curved and lined with 4 or 5 faint knots; north edge of the curve is sharp."
 Burnham calls it "one of the outstanding galaxies of the southern heavens", somewhat resembling a smaller version of the Large Magellanic Cloud.
 In September 1897, the famous New York comet hunter Lewis Swift observed the galaxy from Echo Mountain, California with a 16-inch refractor.
 He mistook the galaxy's faint eastern section as a new find (even though John Herschel had drawn it) and that is how it got cataloged as IC 1537.